Doctors Push Back As Congress Takes Aim At Surprise Medical Bills

 The call seems to have been heard: Legislation is likely to change further this year as the House Ways and Means Committee pushes an approach that is friendlier to hospitals and doctors.
 It builds off a one-page document committee leaders issued Dec.
 11 that blunted momentum for a bipartisan deal that was to be included in a December spending bill.

-The latest proposal from the committee includes an arbitration process to resolve payment disputes, with no minimum dollar amount needed to trigger it, and doesn't ban surprise billing from air ambulance companies — a win for yet another special-interest lobbying group.
+The latest proposal from the committee includes an arbitration process to resolve payment disputes, with no minimum-dollar amount needed to trigger it, and doesn't ban surprise billing from air ambulance companies — a win for yet another special-interest lobbying group.
 The patient protections would not take effect until 2022.

 Richard Neal, a Massachusetts Democrat who chairs the committee, remains an ally of Massachusetts hospitals.
-He released the brief December surprise billing document two days after the Massachusetts Medical Society and Massachusetts Hospital Association wrote a joint op-ed in the Boston Globe arguing that benchmarking physician payments — as the Senate HELP and Energy and Commerce deal would do — would wreck the state's health care system.
+He released the brief December surprise billing document two days after leaders of the Massachusetts Medical Society and the Massachusetts Health & Hospital Association wrote a joint op-ed in The Boston Globe arguing that benchmarking physician payments would wreck the state's health care system.

 "The heavy hand of government would create an unfair imbalance in the health care marketplace and insurers would have no incentive to engage physicians in building robust health care networks.
-The connected system of care we have all been working toward in Massachusetts would immediately become fragmented and disjointed," the two groups wrote in the Boston Globe.
+The connected system of care we have all been working toward in Massachusetts would immediately become fragmented and disjointed," the two groups wrote in The Boston Globe.

 "They weren't asking for favorable treatment.
 They were asking for fair treatment, and there's a big difference," Neal said in an interview.
 "I don't want to rule anything out, but I think that the momentum right now is arbitration."

-"We need to get a little bit more balance," added Rep. Donna Shalala (D-Fla.), who endorsed the Ways and Means legislation unveiled earlier this month.
+"We need to get a little bit more balance," added Shalala, who endorsed the Ways and Means legislation unveiled earlier this month.

 Shalala has at least two hospitals in her Miami-area district that rely on private equity-supported physician staffing companies.